-26.5.
+26.4.
 Push Sensor Data through Minion

-Listeners and their Parsers may run on either OpenNMS Horizon or Minion, whereas adapters run on OpenNMS Horizon or Sentinel.
-If a Listener and its Parsers are running on Minion, the received messages will be automatically dispatched to the associated Adapters running in OpenNMS Horizon or Sentinel via a Queue.
-Minions can listen (receive) data, but requires OpenNMS Horizon or Sentinel to process.
+Listeners and its Parsers may run on either OpenNMS Horizon or Minion, whereas adapters run on OpenNMS Horizon or Sentinel.
+If a Listener its Parsers is running on Minion, the received messages will be automatically dispatched to the associated Adapters running in OpenNMS Horizon or Sentinel via a Queue.

-Figure 43.
+Figure 42.
 Running Listener on a Minion forwarding packets using the messaging system

-26.6.
+26.5.
 Reverse hostname resolution

 Some Parsers support reverse hostname resolution to annotate IP addresses with the actual hostname.
-The Minion performs the reverse name lookup while parsing the protocol data.
-The resolved hostname, if found, is attached to the address information and both are sent to the Adapter for further processing.
+The reverse name lookup will be performed by the Minion while parsing the protocol data.
+The resolved hostname, if found, is attached to the address information and both will be sent to the Adapter for further processing.